 Each account running McIDAS-X acts as both a client and local server.
-When a client requests data from the local server, it searches for the data in the directories specified in the user's MCPATH environment variable or another directory specified in a REDIRECT entry.
+When a client requests data from the local server, it searches for the data in the directories specified in the user's MCPATH environment variable, another directory specified in a REDIRECT entry or a directory in the DIRFILE keyword of DSSERVE.